thermalogic/SEES/Outline.md

    * The Behavior of Springs： CSV File

-       * NumPy: array,polyfit,Arithmetic Operations : elementwise
+       * NumPy: array, polyfit, Arithmetic Operations: elementwise

    * The Behavior of Projectiles: Coefficient of Determination